j0Shi82/last-war-manager/README.md

 - Settings page that lets you control what the script should do
 - **OVERVIEW**
   - Resources get added to the planets on the overview
+  - Show energy and building slots on overview page for all planets
   - Ability to switch planets by clicking the coord table headers
 - **PRODUCTION**
   - Ability to hide ships (workaround for a known issue that prevents users to delete ship designs)